dagonib/react-projects/README.md

 # react-projects
-Collection of React projects meticulously crafted to serve as compelling demonstrations of our capabilities.
+Collection of React projects meticulously crafted to serve as compelling demonstrations of my capabilities.

 | Project | Code | Web | Description |
 |-|-|-|-|